CivicActions/ssp-toolkit/docs/ssp.md

 ### IA-3: Device Identification And Authentication

-> The information system uniquely identifies and authenticates [Assignment: organization-defined specific and/or types of devices] before establishing a [Selection (one or more): local; remote; network] connection.

 ##### CivicActions

 CivicActions systems do not support or allow device-to-device communications.

 ### IA-4: Identifier Management

-> The organization manages information system identifiers by:
->   a.
-Receiving authorization from [Assignment: organization-defined personnel
-> or roles] to assign an individual, group, role, or device identifier;
->   b.
-Selecting an identifier that identifies an individual, group, role, or device;
->   c.
-Assigning the identifier to the intended individual, group, role, or device;
->   d.
-Preventing reuse of identifiers for [Assignment: organization-defined time
-> period]; and
->   e.
-Disabling the identifier after [Assignment: organization-defined time period
-> of inactivity].

 ##### AWS